 Job Description & Duties Solicit donations or orders for goods or services over the telephone.

-A Day in the Life of a Telemarketer
+Life As a Telemarketer

 - Contact businesses or private individuals by telephone to solicit sales for goods or services, or to request donations for charitable causes.